R1sh11172/CS4400Phase4Project/README.md

 - **Database**: MySQL - Database containing tables, views, and stored procedures

 ### Explanation of Work Distribution
-- Asmita Karandikar: Implemented page navigation and routing in ReactJS and debugged backend issues.
+- Asmita Karandikar: Implemented page navigation and routing in ReactJS and worked on Tables and Views pages.
-- Tia Kungwani: Designed and implemented frontend components for table data display and helped fine-tune the MySQL stored procedures.
+- Tia Kungwani: Designed frontend components for table data display and helped fine-tune the MySQL stored procedures.
 - Aditya Gupta: Engineered the frontend/backend development to handle store procedures.
-- Rishi Aniga: Established connectivity between MySQL and Express.JS and worked on frontend/backend for views/tables.
+- Rishi Aniga: Established connectivity between MySQL and Express.JS and worked on frontend/backend for views.
-- Tanya Singh: Polished the MySQL queries to ensure full accuracy on the autograder and helped assist with React JS pages.
+- Tanya Singh: Polished the MySQL queries to ensure full accuracy on the autograder and worked on Stored Procedures page.

 All members of the team contributed to all aspects of the app, but these are the primary focuses of each member.